 The information you give us about your character when you are applying for or renewing your registration will be considered by a registration panel.
-Please see the section on page < > for more information about registration panels.
+Please see the section on page <> for more information about registration panels.

 When you give us information about your character at any time other than through the registration application or renewal process we will consider the information, and if it is serious we will refer it to our fitness to practise process for consideration.
 Giving us information in this way is called a 'self-referral'.
-We consider self-referrals in this way to make sure that the management, investigation, and decisions made about self-referral cases are consistent with the other decisions our panels make through our fitness to practise process.
-All decisions are made by registration panels (please see the section on page for more information about registration panels.
-Please see the section on page for information about the self-referral process).
+We consider self-referrals in this way to make sure that the management, investigation, and decisions made about self-referral cases are consistent with the other decisions our panels make through our fitness to practise process, Please see the section on page <> for information about the self-referral process.